(Last updated: 9 Sep 2013)

 The island has overcome its inherent lack of natural resources by adopting the path of diversification, leveraging its other assets.
 Part of the strategy has been to focus on the development of its offshore centre and on the use of its growing network of Double Taxation Agreements.

 The IPPAs signed with Africa confers the advantage of offering full protection of foreign investments in Africa.
-Mauritius is deploying considerable efforts to position itself as a secure platform for investment into Africa and as a global business hub.
+Mauritius is deploying considerable efforts into positioning itself as a secure platform for investment into Africa and a global business hub.
+Mauritius has been, for a number of years now, ranked as the top investor in India.

 The bilingual, young population of Mauritius and literate workforce offer good prospects for developing business further and offers increasing areas of opportunity.

 Mauritians are more formal than Australians, especially in the public sector.
-First names should be avoided unless you have corresponded in the past.
+First names should be avoided on first contact, unless you have corresponded in the past.
 Handshakes are freely used and are the standard form of greeting, although in certain orthodox circles this may not be practised with women.

 Exchanging business cards is common practice, therefore have plenty with you.